2017 summer internship at IIJ Innovation Institute's Research Laboratory, Tokyo, Japan

 - Your recent published papers

-Application for the summer program was closed.
-Application must be submitted by the end of January 2016.
+- Application must be submitted by the end of January 2017.
 The notification date is the end of February.

 - If you have any questions, please send a message to firstname.lastname@example.org.